NRI Income Tax & Compliance

 • The tax exemption under Section 54F is not allowed if the taxpayer holds more than one house apart from the new one on the date of transfer.

-How To Calculate Tax Exemption Under Section 54F?
+How to Calculate Tax Exemption Under Section 54F?

 Calculating a tax exemption under Section 54F is no rocket science; in fact, it is based on a simple formula.
 Here is how you can calculate the Section 54F exemption.